-In fall 2021, with the support and collaboration of Justice Ruth Bader Ginsburg’s extended family of law clerks, Columbia Law School will establish the Ruth Bader Ginsburg Academic Fellowship in honor of her profound impact on our nation as a brilliant legal strategist, litigator, teacher/mentor, and jurist.
+In fall 2021, with the support and collaboration of Justice Ruth Bader Ginsburg’s extended family of law clerks, Columbia Law School establish the Ruth Bader Ginsburg Academic Fellowship in honor of her profound impact on our nation as a brilliant legal strategist, litigator, teacher/mentor, and jurist.
 The fellowship is also an expression of the deep pride and gratitude Columbia Law School has for Justice Ginsburg—both as an alumna of the class of 1959 and the Law School’s first female tenured professor.

 Fellows commit to spending two years at Columbia Law School pursuing publishable independent research, teaching, engaging in the rich intellectual life of the community, and otherwise preparing for entry into the tenure-track law teaching market.